learn-co-curriculum/dsc-managing-time-series-data-lab/README.md

 ## Summary

-In this introductory lab, you learned how to load and manipulate time series data in Python using Pandas.
+In this introductory lab, you learned how to load and manipulate time series data in Python using pandas.
 You confirmed that the index was set appropriately, performed queries to subset the data, and practiced identifying and addressing missing values.